 Raw, Wholeground Stabilised Flax vs Cooked or Soaked Flax:

 Though full of goodness, the flax seed sports a tough outer seedcoat, which isn’t easily broken down by digestion.
-Cooking can help to soften the seedcoat, however, besides being labourious, it can also break down beneficial nutrients.
+Cooking can help to soften the seedcoat, however, besides being laborious, it can also break down beneficial nutrients.
 Grinding fresh, raw flax seeds makes all of the internal goodness of the flax seed readily available.
 But is it safe?

 For a while, raw flax seed was widely considered unsafe to feed to horses (or anybody!) due to the production of hydrogen cyanide as raw flax mixes with water (or saliva).
 The good news is, equine digestive acid halts the enzymatic reaction responsible for creating toxic cyanides.
-So, as long as you aren’t leaving flax to soak for extended periods of time prior to feeding, there is no saftey risk.
+So, as long as you aren’t leaving flax to soak for extended periods of time prior to feeding, there is no safety risk.

-Another concern when feeding raw flax is that the seeds begin to oxidise rapidly after milling, destroying the valuable fatty acids.
+Another concern when feeding raw flax is that the seeds begin to oxidise rapidly after milling, breaking down the valuable fatty acids.
 For this reason, grinding flax fresh right before you feed is the most common recommendation, and if you have the time and equipment, it makes for an economical way to feed your horse flax.
 To address the oxidation issue, we stabilise our freshly-milled flax, to ensure your horse is receiving all the healthy benefits of fresh ground flax, whilst saving you the work of having to grind fresh seed for every meal.
 So, if the daily grind is not for you, Lumiere may be your ideal solution.